 In this example, you’ll be making monthly payments of $688.75.

-Before you sign on the dotted line to apply for the loan though, ask yourself if you will be able to afford to make those monthly payments.
+Before you sign on the dotted line to request the loan though, ask yourself if you will be able to afford to make those monthly payments.

 Learn more about Understanding the True Cost of a Loan